cjerdonek/molt/README.md

-Molt (Python Project Creator)
+molt (Python Project Creator)
 =============================

-Molt is a Python script for starting new Python projects without all the drudgery.
-The resulting project uses best practices and includes plumbing and stubs for documentation, unit tests, doc tests, logging, etc.
+molt is a Python script for starting new Python projects without all the drudgery.
+The resulting project uses good practices and includes plumbing and stubs for documentation, unit tests, doc tests, logging, etc.
-It is driven by YAML configuration and propelled under the hood by [mustache](http://mustache.github.com/) templates.
+It is driven by YAML configuration files and propelled under the hood by [mustache](http://mustache.github.com/) templates.

+The script is not yet usable.
+Comments and suggestions are welcome.

 Examples
 --------

-This a temporary test of a doctest failure:
+This is a temporary test of a doctest failure:

     >>> 1 + 1
     3

-The script is not yet usable.
-Comments and suggestions are welcome.

 Chris Jerdonek